Inertial electrostatic confinement: 2010s

 Bussard's publications prompted the University of Sydney to start research into electron trapping in polywells in 2010.
 The group has explored theory, modeled devices, built devices, measured trapping and simulated trapping.
 These machines were all low power and cost and all had a small beta ratio.
 In 2010, Carl Greninger founded the northwest nuclear consortium, an organization which teaches nuclear engineering principles to high school students, using a 60 kvolt fusor.
 In 2012, Mark Suppes received attention, for a fusor.
 Suppes also measured electron trapping inside a polywell.
 In 2013, the first IEC textbook was published by George H. Miley.

-2020s

-Avalanche Energy is a start-up with about $51 million in venture/DOD funding that is working on small (tens of centimetres), modular, fusion batteries producing 5kWe.
-They are targeting 600 kV for their device to achieve certain design goals.
-Their Orbitron concept electrostatically (magnetron-augmented) confines ions orbiting around a high voltage (100s of kVs) cathode in a high vacuum environment (p< 10 −8 Torr) surrounded by one or two anode shells separated by a dielectric.
-Concerns include breakdown of the vacuum/dielectric and insulator surface flashover.
-Permanent magnet/electromagnet magnetic field generators are arranged coaxially around the anode.
-The magnetic field strength is targeted to exceed a Hull cut-off condition, ranging from 50-4,000 kV.
-Candidate ions include protons (m/z=1), deuterium (m/z=2), tritium (m/z=3), lithium-6 (m/z=6), and boron-11 (m/z=11).
-Recent progress includes successful testing of a 300 kV bushing.

 Designs with cage

 Fusor

 The best known IEC device is the fusor.
 This device typically consists of two wire cages inside a vacuum chamber.
 These cages are referred to as grids.
 The inner cage is held at a negative voltage against the outer cage.
 A small amount of fusion fuel is introduced (deuterium gas being the most common).
 The voltage between the grids causes the fuel to ionize.
 The positive ions fall down the voltage drop toward the negative inner cage.
 As they accelerate, the electric field does work on the ions, accelerating them to fusion conditions.
 If these ions collide, they can fuse.
 Fusors can also use ion guns rather than electric grids.
 Fusors are popular with amateurs, because they can easily be constructed, can regularly produce fusion and are a practical way to study nuclear physics.
 Fusors have also been used as a commercial neutron generator for industrial applications.

 No fusor has come close to producing a significant amount of fusion power.
 They can be dangerous if proper care is not taken because they require high voltages and can produce harmful radiation (neutrons and X-rays).
 Often, ions collide with the cages or wall.
 This conducts energy away from the device limiting its performance.
 In addition, collisions heat the grids, which limits high-power devices.
 Collisions also spray high-mass ions into the reaction chamber, pollute the plasma, and cool the fuel.